Image Converter

 src/components/image-converter/

-The imagemagick.ts library exposes a singleton loader — the WASM binary is fetched and compiled once, then reused for all subsequent conversions within the session.
+The imagemagick.ts library exposes a singleton loader — the WASM binary is fetched and compiled once, then reused for all subsequent operations within the session.

 Privacy & Security